-We will examine research on socially important issues, and discuss how it can inform parenting decisions, education, public policy, and help in designing interventions for improving children's welfare.
+We will examine research on socially important issues, and discuss how it can inform parenting decisions, education, public policy, and help improve children's and family's lives.

 Given this course is only a semester long, it would be impossible to cover in depth the entire field of applied developmental psychology!
 Instead, we will focus on topics that represent some of the most exciting and controversial areas of developmental psychology.